Rod Cameron (actor): Early years

 Cameron was born in Calgary, Alberta, Canada, and grew up in New Jersey.
 He played on his high school basketball team and on a semi-professional football team.
 Despite those activities and others such as swimming and playing ice hockey, he couldn't join the Royal Canadian Mounted Police in Canada as a young man because he failed the physical examination.
+Cameron moved to Los Angeles in the 1930s to work as a sandhog on the Metropolitan Water tunnels.

 Films

-Cameron moved to Hollywood as a young man and started out as a stuntman and bit player for Paramount Pictures as well as a stand-in for Fred MacMurray.
+Cameron started out as a stuntman and was a body double for Buck Jones.
+He became a bit player for Paramount Pictures as well as a stand-in for Fred MacMurray.
 His early films include Heritage of the Desert with Donald Woods and Russell Hayden, Rangers of Fortune with Fred MacMurray, North West Mounted Police and Henry Aldrich for President with Jimmy Lydon.
 He also played bit roles at Universal Pictures, including in If I Had My Way, starring Bing Crosby and Gloria Jean.
 He appeared in a horror film The Monster and the Girl and played Jesse James in The Remarkable Andrew for Paramount.

 In 1943, Cameron gained star status in action serials for Republic Pictures.
 As crime-busting federal agent Rex Bennett, Cameron battled enemy terrorists in 15 weekly episodes of G-Men vs. the Black Dragon.
 He was already working in another serial when audience reaction to Black Dragon made him a hit.
 He appeared in another Rex Bennett adventure, Secret Service in Darkest Africa, with Cameron again battling against Axis agents.

-When cowboy star Johnny Mack Brown left Universal Pictures for Monogram Pictures, Cameron replaced him as Universal's western series star.
+When cowboy star Johnny Mack Brown left Universal Pictures for Monogram Pictures, Cameron replaced him as Universal's Western series star.
 Universal soon gave him straight character roles in feature films, including Salome, Where She Danced and River Lady both co-starring fellow Canadian Yvonne De Carlo.

 During World War II Cameron played in Commandos Strike at Dawn and played a US Marine in Wake Island (1942) and Gung Ho!
 (1943).

 Universal reorganized as Universal-International and downsized its activities in 1947, leaving Cameron and other contract players unemployed.
 He was hired by Monogram Pictures for a long string of outdoor action pictures.
 In 1948, he starred in Panhandle (a movie with a script co-written by Blake Edwards) for Allied Artists.

 In 1949, Cameron appeared with Bonita Granville in the comedy film Strike It Rich.
-He then appeared in many westerns and other films for Republic Pictures including Santa Fe Passage (1955), and later The Gun Hawk (1963), Requiem for a Gunfighter (1965) and The Bounty Killer (1965).
+He then appeared in many Westerns and other films for Republic Pictures including Santa Fe Passage (1955), and later The Gun Hawk (1963), Requiem for a Gunfighter (1965) and The Bounty Killer (1965).

 Cameron traveled to Europe in 1964 to play the lead in Spaghetti Westerns such as Bullets Don't Argue (1964) and Bullet in the Flesh (1965).
 He later appeared in such films as The Last Movie (1971), Evel Knievel (1971) and Psychic Killer (1975).